Inspection Reports for

 Findings

-The complaint investigation resulted in a finding of no deficiency citation with respect to applicable regulations under 42 CFR Part 483, Subpart B, requirements for long term care facilities.
+The complaint investigation resulted in a finding of no deficiency citation with respect to applicable regulations under 42 CFR Part 483, Subpart B, for long term care facilities.

 Inspection Report